47 Rue Adrienne Bolland

 Epilepsy is a chronic disorder with characteristic recurrent seizures.
 Seizures are caused by disturbances in the electrical activity of the brain and may be related to a brain injury or a genetic mutation.
 Many of the patients suffering from seizures do not react positively to known treatments.
 At Ncardia we apply hiPSC-derived neurons, that can be either patient derived or genetically modified, in a MEA assays as a tool to study the disease phenotype and its response to compounds.

-MEA recording of CNS.4U showing baseline activity (left) and picrotoxin induced (right) increasement of network burst frequency.
+MEA recording of hiPSC-derived CNS neurons show baseline activity (left) and picrotoxin induced (right) increasement of network burst frequency.

 Malfunctioning of ion channels has been linked to many diseases including.
 Therefore, ion channels are interesting targets to study in drug discovery.
 Patch clamp provides an interesting technology to analyze specific ion channel functioning.